PointNorm: Dual Normalization is All You Need for Point Cloud Analysis: Introduction

-In this paper, we seek to get rid of complicated local and/or global feature extractors and develop a simple, intuitive network for point cloud analysis.
-Inspired by how normalization serves as a pre-processing step to address irregular data in 2D image processing \cite{patro2015normalization, huang2020normalization}, we propose to add normalization operations after\footnote{We do not consider normalization before the sampling-grouping operation as it is extremely time consuming to process all point cloud at the beginning.} the sampling-grouping operation, but \textit{before} the non-linear mapping layers.
-In this way, we can enjoy the efficiency of the sampling-grouping operation while preventing the irregular data passing into the subsequent non-linear mapping layers.
+In this paper, we seek to eliminate complicated local and/or global feature extractors and develop a simple, intuitive network for point cloud analysis.
+Inspired by how normalization serves as a pre-processing step to address irregular data in 2D image processing \cite{patro2015normalization, ulyanov2016instance}, we propose to add normalization \textit{after} sampling-grouping, but \textit{before} the non-linear mapping layers.
+In this way, we can enjoy the efficiency of the sampling-grouping operation while preventing irregular data from passing into the subsequent non-linear mapping layers.
 Since sampled and grouped points are both crucial for point cloud feature learning, it is hard to decide which one to normalize.
 Instead of discarding any one of them, we attempt to utilize both points using a novel module called DualNorm.
 As shown in Fig. \ref{fig:Model_Head}, the DualNorm module first normalizes the grouped points to the sampled points and then normalizes the sampled points to the grouped points.
-Using local mean and global standard deviation in the normalization allows the proposed method to leverage both local and global features while still enjoying a faithful inference speed.
-Finally, we designed a novel Controllable Residual \cite{he2016deep} Block (C-Resblock).
-Inspired by squeeze-excitation network \cite{hu2018squeeze} and inverted residual block \cite{sandler2018mobilenetv2}, C-Resblock has a bottleneck ratio that can either squeeze or expand the model without significantly affecting the model performance.
-This allow us to develop lightweight versions with an elegant trade-off between model performance and model size.
+Using local mean and global standard deviation in the normalization allows the proposed method to leverage local and global features while enjoying a faithful inference speed.
 The contributions of this paper can be summarized as below: